 Anthony Beaumont, Video Coordinator

-Anthony Beaumont enters his first season as the video coordinator for the South Bay Lakers in 2017-18.
+Anthony Beaumont enters his second season as the video coordinator for the South Bay Lakers in 2018-19.

 Anthony Beaumont will join South Bay as the team’s video coordinator after previously serving in the same capacity for the Indiana Fever of the WNBA and the Sioux Falls Skyforce.
 Beaumont has also previously served as an assistant video coordinator with the WNBA’s Chicago Sky and a Statistics Coordinator for the Chicago Bulls.
 Beaumont earned his Bachelor’s degree in Sports Management from Loyola University in Chicago, Illinois.

-Nick Lagios enters his third season with South Bay, and his first in his new role as Basketball Operations Coordinator.
-Lagios had previously served as the team’s video coordinator and basketball operations assistant.
+Nick Lagios enters his fourth season with South Bay, and his first in his new role as Director of Basketball Operations & Player Development.
+Lagios had previously served as the team’s video coordinator and basketball operations assistant and Basketball Operations Coordinator.

 Prior to joining the organization, the University of Colorado graduate, served as a team assistant with the Australian National Basketball Team at the 2016 Rio Olympic Games.
 He has also previously worked with the Stanford men’s basketball team and the Sydney Kings.